May 4 – 6, 2017

 Panel Proposal Submissions: http://edst.educ.ubc.ca/panel-proposals

-Early Bird Registration Fees upto April 5, 2017:
+Early Bird Registration Fees up to May 1, 2017:

 Registration fee: $150 CAD

 Registration fee for the public (non-presenting and non-academic only): $50 CAD

 Registration fee for Students and Staff: $50 CAD

 Registration fee: $220 CAD

 Registration fee for the public (non-presenting and non-academic only): $80 CAD